 The following tests may also be done:

 The goal of treatment is to control or reverse the cause of the symptoms.
 Treatment depends on the condition causing delirium.
-Diagnosis and care should take place in a pleasant, comfortable, nonthreatening, physically safe environment.
 The person may need to stay in the hospital for a short time.

-Stopping or changing medications that worsen confusion, or that are not necessary, may improve mental function significantly.
-Medications that may worsen confusion include:
+Stopping or changing medications that worsen confusion, or that are not necessary, may improve mental function.
+Substances and medicines that can worsen confusion include:

 Disorders that contribute to confusion should be treated.
 These may include: